 I’m a bit late with this post (it’s been two years now since I graduated, oops…) but with a new academic year fast approaching, I wanted to share the main things I learnt about living in London as a student.

 I moved to London in 2012, having just turned 18 and ready for three years of a Geography degree from University College London (UCL).

 However I wasn’t ready for a lot of the things that come with being a student in London, so for anyone soon embarking on the same journey, here are the ten things I wish somebody had told me before I moved to London.

-Before you read on, have you booked your London hotel already?
-If not, discover the best areas to stay in London with this Londoners guide
+Before you read on, do you need accommodation in London?
+If the answer is yes, discover the best areas to stay in London with this Londoners guide

 - 1 10 things you should know about life in London as a student